openvinotoolkit/training_extensions/docs/source/explanation/additional_features/auto_configuration.rst

         $ otx build --train-data-root <path_to_data_root>

 Moreover, our dataset can have no train/val splits at all.
 The Datumaro manager integrated into OTX will handle it on its own.
-It will recognize the task by analyzing the dataset and if there is no splits for the validation - Datumaro will do a random auto-split, memorizing this split to further use it with ``otx eval`` and ``otx optimize``.
+It will recognize the task by analyzing the dataset and if there is no splits for the validation - Datumaro will do a random auto-split, saving this split to the workspace.
+It could be used with ``otx optimize`` or ``otx train``.

 .. note::